saurodeepde7384-glitch/Heart-Disease-Prediction/README.md

 # Heart Disease Prediction using Logistic Regression

-A beginner-friendly machine learning project that predicts the likelihood of heart disease using **Logistic Regression**.
-This project demonstrates a complete machine learning workflow, including data exploration, preprocessing, model training, evaluation, and model serialization.
+An approachable machine learning project that uses **Logistic Regression** to forecast the risk of heart disease.
+A whole machine learning workflow, including data exploration, preprocessing, model training, evaluation, and serialisation, is shown in this project.

 > **Note:** This project was built as part of my machine learning learning journey and is intended for educational purposes.